Identifying contaminated sites

 Requests will not be accepted until the municipality or approving officer forwards a satisfactorily completed site disclosure statement.

-Guidance for requesting a release notice is provided.
+Guidance for requesting a release notice for common scenarios is provided.

 Municipalities and approving officers may charge an applicant up to $100 per site disclosure statement submitted to offset their administration costs.

-The ministry will charge fees for reviewing reports in relation to release notices according to CSR Schedule 3.
+The ministry will charge fees for reviewing reports in relation to release notices according to Table 3 of CSR Schedule 3.